banatibalazs/smart-gas-meter-reader/README.md

 # smart-gas-meter-reader
-This project applies esp-cam to take photos of an analog gas meter.
-The photos are analyzed by a .tflite object detector,  which detects the numberplate, then a simple CNN  model classifies the number.
+This project applies an esp-cam to take photos of an analog gas meter.
+The camera sends the photos to a linux server via mqtt protocol.
+On the server, a .tflite object detector detects the numberplate's position on the image (bounding box), which will be cut out.
+The locations of the numbers are detected by an opencv script.
+The individual numbers are the input of a simple CNN model that classifies the numbers.

 ## Esp-Cam installation: